AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 A dockerfile for AWS CDK Python 3.9 development environment.
 With plain Debian as base image.

-Prepared for usage in the Microsoft Dev Container in VsCode.
+Prepared for usage in the Microsoft Dev Container in Visual Studio Code.

 AWS CLI and  AWS CDK pre installed.